-After about 15 minutes of just taking it all in, I mounted up again only to ride not 100 yards to stop to take this photo; a donation of hats/caps on this fence.
-I kind of wished I had one to add but I certainly wasn’t giving up my $40 Harley Davidson blinged hat. *grin*
+After about 15 minutes of just taking a million phots, I mounted up again only to ride only 100 yards to stop to take this photo; a donation of hats/caps on this fence.
+I kind of wished I had one to add but I certainly wasn’t giving up my $40 Harley Davidson blinged hat.

-This loop was not a fast road; in fact, I barely even got out of 2nd gear most times which, even if I could, I didn’t because there was so much to see around every twist and turn.
+The Willow City Loop was not a fast road.
+In fact, I barely even got out of 2nd gear most times which, even if I could, I didn’t want to because there was so much to see around every twist and turn.
 Every so often, I’d have to slow way down for cattle guards in the road; rows of heavy pipe lined and spaced horizontally to keep cattle from crossing.

 I also was taking note of the many ranch gates; big iron clad poles suspending ornamentation with the names of ranches overhead.
 Some were quite elaborate while others took the more primitive and simple, but they all had wild Bluebonnets at every entrance.

 What was only a few mile loop, I made into an all-day ride.
 I loved stopping every few hundred yards to take more photos.
 There was always something new around each bend.

 I pulled off onto this small hill that overlooked the valley below.
 It was incredible.
 It was a sea of Bluebonnets.

 I couldn’t help taking photos of some interesting native cactus’…

 Then I found perfectly shaped White Poppies glowing in the sunshine…

 …but still, the Bluebonnets stole the show!